 - Viking Festival in Hafnarfjordur

-Find out everything you need to know about Iceland in June.
+Find out everything you need to know about visiting Iceland in June.
 We help you discover what to do, where to go, and what the weather in Iceland is like in June.
-Whether you’re chasing the midnight sun or hoping to catch a glimpse of the northern lights, see what you can expect this month.
+Embrace the midnight sun and explore all the things to do in Iceland in June!

 Is June a good time to go to Iceland?

-The most common question we get at Guide to Iceland is when is the best time to travel to Iceland?
+The most common question we get is: When is the best time to travel to Iceland?
 June is a great month to visit Iceland.
-It’s the first official summer month, although it may sometimes feel more like spring.
+It’s the beginning of summer when they days are long and the sun is shining (mostly).

 - Read more about the best time to visit Iceland